 Few minutes into the second, Phiri’s effort was again wide with How Mine goalie Bernard Donovan a beaten man.

-Chapungu goalkeeper Roy Mazingi had two top drawer saves latter on which kept the airmen in the hunt, first denying Masuku before tipping over Caleb Masocha’s close range effort.
+Chapungu goalkeeper Roy Mazingi had two top-drawer saves later on which kept the airmen in the hunt, first denying Masuku before tipping over Caleb Masocha’s close-range effort.